 Sony Computer Entertainment is bundling three DLC packs for "The Last of Us Remastered."
 On the multiplayer side, players are going to receive the Abandoned Territories and Reclaimed Territories packs.
 The Left Behind expansion, which follows the story of Ellie before the main campaign, will be added to the single-player campaign as well.

-The PS4 port is due to launch later in the summer season with a full price tag of $59.99.
+The PS4 port is due to launch later in the summer season with a full price tag.
 Naughty Dog is exploring some options in regards to how current owners of "The Last of Us" on the PS3 can acquire "The Last of Us Remastered" at a discounted price.
 Naughty Dog is also working on "Uncharted 4" along with the aforesaid port.
 The Amazon.com pre-order page for the game can be found with the following link: "The Last of Us Remastered."